CarloLucibello/GraphNeuralNetworks.jl/README.md

 ![](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/actions/workflows/ci.yml/badge.svg)
 [![codecov](https://codecov.io/gh/JuliaGraphs/GraphNeuralNetworks.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaGraphs/GraphNeuralNetworks.jl)

-GraphNeuralNetworks.jl is a graph neural network library written in Julia and based on the deep learning framework [Flux.jl](https://github.com/FluxML/Flux.jl).
+This is the monorepository for the GraphNeuralNetworks project, bringing together all code into a unified structure to facilitate code sharing and reusability across different project components.
+It contains the following packages:

+- `GraphNeuralNetwork.jl`: Package that contains stateful graph convolutional layers based on the machine learning framework [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
+This is fronted package for Flux users.
+It depends on GNNlib.jl, GNNGraphs.jl, and Flux.jl packages.

+- `GNNLux.jl`: Package that contains stateless graph convolutional layers based on the machine learning framework [Lux.jl](https://lux.csail.mit.edu/stable/).
+This is fronted package for Lux users.
+It depends on GNNlib.jl, GNNGraphs.jl, and Lux.jl packages.

+- `GNNlib.jl`: Package that contains the core graph neural network layers and utilities.
+It depends on GNNGraphs.jl and GNNlib.jl packages and serves for code base for GraphNeuralNetwork.jl and GNNLux.jl packages.

+- `GNNGraphs.jl`: Package that contains the graph data structures and helper functions for working with graph data.
+It depends on Graphs.jl package.

-Among its features:
+Among its general features:

-* Implements common graph convolutional layers.
+* Implements common graph convolutional layers both in stateful and stateless form.
 * Supports computations on batched graphs.
 * Easy to define custom layers.
 * CUDA support.